Bridge Pose

 Contraindications and Cautions:

-If you have had a neck injury, then do not practice Bridge Pose without an experienced yoga teacher.
+If you have had a neck injury, do not practice Bridge Pose without an experienced yoga teacher.

 Menstruating women should only practice this pose with a block underneath their sacrum for support, and they also need to keep their legs elevated by pressing their feet into a wall.
 That way, their legs stay at the same height as their hips.